 I hope you enjoy this really simple recipe.
 It is not only delicious but has so many health benefits.
 Blackberries are especially known to reduce menstrual symptoms and ease cramps.
 They are also great for your teeth, brain, bones and immune system.
 So go ahead, make yourself a beautiful jewel-toned cup of chia pudding and reap the benefits! x

-- Place coconut milk, maple syrup, blackberries and vanilla in the jug of a blender.
+- Place blackberries, milk, yoghurt, maple syrup and vanilla in the jug of a blender.

 - Process until thoroughly blended.